SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are two restaurants inside the California Academy of Sciences.

-The Academy Café is a grab and go food option that allows you to grab a sandwich, sushi, salads, and other items off their menu.
+The Academy Café is a grab-and-go food option where you can grab a sandwich, sushi, salads, and other items off their menu.
 The food is local and offers seasonal ingredients.
-It's open during all hours the museum is open including in the evening during Nightlife.
-It is open from 9 am to 4 pm every day.
+It's open during all museum hours, including Nightlife.
+It is open from 9 a.m. to 4 p.m. every day.

 The Terrace Restaurant offers outdoor seating.
-They have a simple menu, but you can grab a seat to enjoy your meal along with a glass of wine or their specially made craft beer brewed by Magnolia Brewing Company.
-They open at 11 am and close at around 3 pm.
+It has a simple menu, but you can grab a seat to enjoy your meal along with a glass of wine or a craft beer.
+They open at 11 a.m. and close at around 3 p.m.

 This is the 9th and Irving area.
-Visit my Inner Sunset page to find the best places to eat here.
+Visit my Sunset District page for some of my favorites.

 This San Francisco science museum has a long history.
 It started in 1853 just three years after California became part of the United States.
 At that time, seven men put their work together to create the first collections for the museum.

-Over the years, it grew and quickly become one of the best west coast museums.
+Over the years, it grew and quickly became one of the best West Coast museums.

 However, the 1906 Earthquake and Fire destroyed everything on display in San Francisco.
-They were fortunate that a good amount of the collection was on display in the Galapagos.
-Once these pieces returned to San Francisco, it was the foundation for its new museum.
+It was fortunate that a good amount of the collection was on display in the Galapagos.
+Once these pieces returned to San Francisco, they formed the foundation for its new museum.

-To keep this museum running, they relocated some of their exhibits downtown in 2003, which is where I first visited them.
+To keep this museum running, they relocated some of their exhibits downtown in 2003, when I first visited.

 They then reopened this amazing new space in September 2008, where they plan to stay and invite visitors for decades to come!